 Once you have subscribed the user, you will need to send the “Push Subscription” details to your server, so that it can save this subscription to the database and use it to send the push message to the user.

 - Sending a push message to the user’s device via an API call to your application’s back-end.

 An API call is to be made to the push service, which would include what data to send, whom to send and how to send the message.
 Usually, the API call is made from your server’s end.

-What is push message service and what does it do?
+What does push message service do?

 Upon receiving a network request, a push service validates the push message and sends it to the respective browser.
 Each browser can use any push service they want, as every push service expects the same API call.